Here you can find a summary of regional websites and links for further information.

 The Lungau Card

-All guests staying in Haus Bellevue between June and October will receive an all-inclusive holiday card offering free or discounted admission to numerous excursion destinations, natural wonders, attractions, outdoor activities, museums, wellness centres, swimming pools, mountain lifts and much more throughout the Lungau.
+All guests staying in Haus Bellevue from June to October and December to the first week after Easter will receive an all-inclusive holiday card offering free or discounted admission to numerous excursion destinations, natural wonders, attractions, outdoor activities, museums, wellness centres, swimming pools, mountain lifts and much more throughout the Lungau.

 The Salzburgerland Card